leoseis/Eboka-store/README.md

-an onnline store where usssers can make request for spwcific items by logging and fiilling there reqest
+an onnline store where users can make request for specific items by logging and fiilling there reqest